What is an epiretinal membrane?

 The most common cause of epiretinal membrane is due to a natural, age-related change in the vitreous humour (the transparent gel-like fluid between the lens and the retina).
 After the age of 50, this jelly substance starts to change and gradually pulls away from the retina.
 As this happens, cells can be released as part of the eye’s healing process which multiply and form a membrane over the macula.
 It can form after retinal tears or surgery for a detached retina.

-Usually this happens very slowly and it stops growing after a while.
+Usually, this happens very slowly and it stops growing after a while.
 But when the cells continue to multiply and the membrane contracts, it can lead to visual problems.

 How is it diagnosed?